| Important Information for Foreign Nationals:Concurrent filings of I-140s and I-485s

 Again, however, being able to do so does not mean that the applicant should

+do so.
 One factor to be considered in whether to file an amendment application

 after filing the immigrant petition is the effect this rule may have on